chris-mackay/Checkbook/README.md

 * Attach a receipt to your transactions
 * See your Monthly Income
 * Import Transactions from a CSV (Comma delimited) (.csv) file
-* Make backup copies and restore previous copies of ledgers in Ledger Manager
+* Make backup copies and restore previous copies of ledgers in My Checkbook Ledgers